Nursing and Health Sciences Division

 (Refer to the current NHS Student Handbook for details and additional criteria: Student Resources - Nursing & Health Sciences Division | Lewis-Clark State (lcsc.edu)

 - Minimum grade requirements and penalties for repeated courses apply.
 See current year NHS Student Handbook and BSN Program application for details.
-Admitted students who earn less than the required course grade are dismissed from the program and must apply for re-entry if they meet criteria to do so.
+Admitted students who earn less than the required course grade are dismissed from the program and must apply for re-entry if they meet the criteria to do so.
 Re-entry to the BSN program is partially based on clinical and faculty resources and is not guaranteed.

 - Throughout the program, RN-BSN and LPN-BSN students are required to maintain current Registered Nurse or Licensed Practical Nurse licensure in good standing.
 It is the student’s responsibility to immediately notify the Division Chair in writing of any changes in licensure status.